 b.
 The allowed hardscaping is limited to a driveway leading directly from a public street or alley to a garage or other required parking area, pedestrian pathways, and encroachments specifically permitted in Table 10-1-603(G).
-Within the required front yard setback area, driveways must be no wider than 20 feet when the garage is located to the rear of the main dwelling structure, provided the percentage of hardscaping is limited to 45%.
+Within the required front yard setback area, driveways must be no wider than 12 20 feet when the garage is located to the rear of the main dwelling structure, provided the percentage of hardscaping is limited to 45%.
 The maximum width of driveways at a curb shall be no more than 25 percent of the lot width with no single driveway exceeding 15 feet in width.
 Circular drives are permitted on lots 100 feet or more in width provided the City's landscaping standards are met for a lot fronting on a major or secondary arterial street for the purpose of complying with Section 10-1-1403.

 c.
-No hardscaping is permitted next to a driveway so as to provide a continuous hardscaped surface.
+No hardscaping is permitted next to a driveway so as to provide a continuous hardscaped surface greater than the allowed driveway width unless the hardscaping is providing direct pedestrian access to the main dwelling.
 When a pedestrian pathway is provided, a landscape buffer shall be installed to separate the pedestrian pathway from the driveway.
 Pedestrian pathway shall be differentiated from the driveway by incorporating different surface material.
 Final design of driveway, pedestrian pathway, and percentage of landscaping in the front yard is subject to approval by Community Development Director or his/her designee.